 Banking regulations require that banks maintain a percentage of their deposits as reserves in cash or on deposit with the Federal Reserve Bank.
-The Bank was in compliance with its reserve requirements as of December 31, 2019 and 2018.
+As of December 31, 2020, the required reserve percentage is zero.
+The Bank was in compliance with its reserve requirements as of December 31, 2020 and 2019.